rebase-master/roosnam-backend/README.md

 ### Database

 This project uses SQLite for simplicity.
-Database files are located in the `db/` directory:
+Database files are stored under `storage/` in development/test.
-- `db/development.sqlite3` - Development database
-- `db/test.sqlite3` - Test database
-- `db/production.sqlite3` - Production database (created when deployed)

 **Note**: SQLite database files are gitignored.
 Make sure to commit and push migration files, not the database files themselves.